datacarpentry/sql-socialsci/_episodes/08-The SQLite command line.md

 > select Q1, count(*) from sn7577 group by Q1
 > ~~~
 > {: .sql}
-> returns a count for each value in the Q1.
+> returns a count for each value for the Q1 field.
 > Create a file of SQL statements and SQLite shell commands to create 3 files each containing the output from queries like the above but for Q1,Q2 and Q3
 >
 > > ## Solution